eminmtas/aligned_layer_tendermint/README.md

 }
 ```

-After encoding it with protobuf, the transaction is sent to the node (cometBFT).
-The transaction is then relayed to the application through the ABCI methods `checkTx` and `deliverTx`.
+After Comet BFT receives the transaction, it's relayed to the application through the ABCI methods `checkTx` and `deliverTx`.

-- In `checkTx`, the default `BaseApp` implementation checks that a handler exists for every message and the `AnteHandler`'s are executed (by default verifying transaction authentication and gas fees).
+- `checkTx`: The default `BaseApp` implementation does the following.
+    - Checks that a handler exists for every message based on it's type.
+    - The `AnteHandler`'s are executed, by default verifying transaction authentication and gas fees.

-- In `deliverTx`, in addition to the procedure previously mentioned, the handler is called for every message with it's corresponding parameters, and the `PostHandler`'s are executed.
+- `deliverTx`: In addition to the procedure previously mentioned.
+    - The corresponding handler is called for every message.
+    - The `PostHandler`'s are executed.

 The response is then encoded in the transaction result, and added to the blockchain.